SoapCode/UCompile/README.md

 **1. All dynamic types compiled button**

-Pressing this button unfolds a drop-down list with buttons, each representing a type that you compiled in type compilation window (4).
+Pressing this button unfolds a drop-down list with buttons, each representing a type that you compiled in "Type compilation window" (4).
 Pressing this "type" button allows you to edit types code, or delete it from system.

 **2. Add new type button**

-Makes Type compilation window(4) appear.
+Makes "Type compilation window"(4) appear.

 **3. Delete all dynamic objects button**